If you need a more accessible version of this website, click this button on the right. Switch to Accessible Site

 If you have any questions please feel free to contact one of our offices located in North Andover, and Tewksbury, MA .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-Read more about Tarsal Tunnel Syndrome
+Read more about Treating Tarsal Tunnel Syndrome

-Many people suffer from bouts of heel pain.
-For more information, contact one of our podiatrists of Foot Health Center of Merrimack Valley.
+Plantar fasciitis can be very painful and inconvenient.
+If you are experiencing heel pain or symptoms of plantar fasciitis, contact one of our podiatrists from Foot Health Center of Merrimack Valley.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 • Excessive running